Paramount Short Form Long Form About Resume

 So I wake up in LA, work all day in the Hollywood studio, take the hard drive onto the plane, land in New York in the middle of the night, go straight to the Manhattan studio, and with tissues shoved up my nose for a second straight workday without sleep, my friend (the animation director) and I manage to QC every single frame of this thing so that finally, at 6am, we visually confirm that the film had made it to Mattel's server and no one has to call any lawyers to argue about payroll triggers or downstream cost increases due to blown deadlines.
 I had worked for exactly 40 straight hours, subsisting on extra-strength Tylenol, before finally going home and getting a proper night's sleep in the middle of the day.

-While providing all-encompassing "one man band" video content solutions — whether the demands be producing, directing and shooting on location or editing, animating and color correcting in post — this diversified skillset has allowed Efraim to focus on managing teams of collaborators across disciplines to ensure quality and cohesive vision.
-His current role as Senior Producer Editor at Paramount's internal agency has given him the opportunity to do all of the above over the last five years, and continues to evolve as his participation in the company's generative AI partnerships with RunwayML and Eleven Labs allow for greater efficiencies and capabilities.
+Providing all-in-one video solutions — whether the demands be producing, directing and shooting on location, or editing, animating and color correcting in post — Efraim's diversified skillset has enabled him to upskill and manage teams of collaborators across disciplines to ensure quality and cohesive vision.
+His current role as Senior Producer Editor at Paramount's internal agency has allowed him to do all of the above and more, as his participation in the company's generative AI partnerships with Runway, Topaz and Eleven Labs allow for greater efficiencies and innovation.
+He even built this website himself using Claude Code.

 This bio is also the only place he would ever refer to himself in the third person.